Alectriciti/comfyui-adaptiveprompts/README.md

 ## Generation Nodes
 These nodes generate new content in your prompt, either by utilizing dynamic prompt syntax, or some other method of generation.

+>In these descriptions, a "phrase" can be defined as the space between two commas: *"masterpiece, **this is a phrase**, low quality"*

 | Node | Description | Note |
 |------|---------|-------|
 | 💡 Prompt Generator | Creates dynamic prompts based on your input.
 Use {brackets} or \_\_wildcards\_\_ | Originally "Random Prompts" |